Tour de France 2019 Betting Preview

-The reigning Tour de France Champion and 3-time world champ rides into Brussels as the favorite to win at 2/1 with teammate Froome ceding his top billing for this year.
+The reigning Tour de France Champion and 3-time world champ rides into Brussels as the favorite to win in 2019 at 2/1 with teammate Froome ceding his top billing for this year.
 Thomas is obviously the safest bet with his two biggest competitors out and coming off a 2018 win.
 A slight concern when we consider the race directors proclamation about this being the ‘highest tour in history’ as Geraint will have trouble keeping pace with the apex climbers.
 Expect a likely podium finish and for him to sporting yellow at some point over the next 3 weeks.

 Egan Bernal +250